cioccarellia/ksprefs/README.md

 val accentColor by prefs.dynamic("accent_color", "#2106F3")
 ```

-When you set a value for this property
+When you set a value for this property, it is also updated on the XML preference file, as it is a dynamic reference to the preference.